sighingnow/jekyll-gitbook/_pages/Agent.md

 ## Exploring User Profile

-> In this section, we will explore what are the available options and settings under the User Profile {: .block-tip }
+> In this section, we will explore what are the available options and settings under the User Profile.
+{: .block-tip }

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">